Dr Bertram Logo

 • Adnexal structures: Hair follicles, sebaceous glands, sweat glands, and associated stem cell niches.

-Intact Graft Transfer - A Critical Distinction
+Intact Graft Transfer

-A fundamental characteristic of FUE is that the follicular unit is transferred unaltered (other than trimming excess fat for ease of insertion).
+A fundamental characteristic of our FUE is that the entire follicular unit is transferred unaltered (other than trimming excess fat for ease of insertion).
 It is therefore a complete, viable tissue unit — not a processed cellular suspension.
-This distinguishes FUE from procedures such as:
+This distinguishes FUE from procedures such as PRP (centrifuged blood) or regenerative cell therapy (processed tissue), where the original tissue structure is disrupted.

-Safety Metrics: Total Body Surface Area (TBSA)
+Our Safety Metrics — Total Body Surface Area (TBSA)

 A 0.8mm diameter punch creates a circular defect with an approximate area of 0.005 cm² per graft.
 A 3,000-graft FUE session removes less than 0.1% of total body surface area.
 The following tables quantify the total tissue removed in FUE procedures.